jakobzhao/geog595/03_bot/pe.md

 You are expected to walk through this instruction, execute the two pieces of python scripts, and more importantly, develop your own crawler to collect some data from the web.
 Ideally, this data will be related to research question you have stated in your [statement of intent](../01_intro/soi.md).

-To submit your deliverable, please create a new github repository, and submit the url of the GitHub to the **Canvas Dropbox** of this pratical exercise.
+To submit your deliverable, please create a new github repository, and submit the url of the GitHub to the **Canvas Dropbox** of this practical exercise.
 The file structure of this github repository should look like below.

 ```powershell
 [your_repository]